orb-lang/helm/doc/md/modeselektor.md

    if f then
       setfenv(f, _G)
       success, results = gatherResults(xpcall(f, debug.traceback))
-      :: succession ::  -- yesssss the power of goto compels you if success then
+      if success then
       -- successful call
          if results.n > 0 then